telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### fullScreen

-Gets or Sets the full-screen mode of the widget
+Gets or sets the fullscreen mode of the widget.

 #### Example